-This having been said, commercial activity should be understood as the final step of a market-oriented management approach which, with different expressions depending on the sector and business format, is present across all areas of the organization.
-Consequently, the subject 'Commercial and Marketing Management I' aims to lay the foundations for Marketing and Sales activities.
-These foundations are no other than a solid understanding of the consumer and the formulation of a value proposition that meets both the current and latent needs of that consumer, ultimately being capable of satisfying them.
+Consequently, the subject of Commercial and Marketing Management I seeks to lay the foundations for Marketing and Sales activity.
+These fundamentals are none other than a good knowledge of the consumer and the declaration of a value proposition that responds to the current and latent needs of that consumer, and that is ultimately capable of satisfying those needs.